What is a prediction market

 - Are less efficient at correcting market distortions caused by single large participants.

-The solution to this problem is increasing the wider adoption and acceptance of bitcoin.
-We are at the tipping point and bitcoin is about to be mainstream enough to satisfy this condition.
-This is another reason to try to spread bitcoin’s adoption.
+The solution to this problem is increasing the wider adoption and acceptance of crypto.
+We are at the tipping point and crypto is about to be mainstream enough to satisfy this condition.
+This is another reason to try to spread crypto’s adoption.